Calculating the Gross Square Footage of Living Area: Simple, Right?!

 Then there is Gross Building Area or GBA: Gross Building Area sometimes can be the same as GLA (Gross Living Area) and is especially true for single family homes.
 However, in a multi-family residence there maybe common areas that would not be considered living areas, but part of the size of the structure.

 Fannie Mae Guidelines define GBA or Gross Building Area as:

-So Again, the major difference between GLA and GBA in a multi-family is what is actually used as living space, or rented out GLA, and basically how big the building is or GBA.
+The major difference between single-family GLA and GBA in a multi-family is what is actually used as living space (or rented out GLA) and how big the building is (or GBA).

 So that is pretty simple, not tough at all.